rackerlabs/technical-blog/_posts/2013-03-14-security-on-the-open-cloud.markdown

 * Vulnerability and Asset Management
 * Data Protection

 I'll go through each one of these, including how to mitigate these risks on the Rackspace Open Cloud.
-We may highlight services and products you didn't know we had, as well as some of our partner companies from the [Cloud Tools Marketplace](https://cloudtools.rackspace.com/home).<!--More-->
+We may highlight services and products you didn't know we had, as well as some of our partner companies from the [Cloud Tools Marketplace](https://cloudtools.rackspace.com/home).<!-- more -->

 ##Identity and Access Management